17 Things You Need to Know Before Investing in Stocks

 Finally, you can enter the investment world of Wall Street with confidence.

 “Over many decades, the investment that has provided the highest average rate of return is stocks,” says financial adviser Brian Saranovitz, president of Your Retirement Advisor.
 If you owe money on a credit card and are paying 18 percent interest, though, you should pay off that debt before investing.
 By sending the money to the credit card issuer instead of Wall Street, you’re effectively making 18 percent on your money.
-That type of high-paying investment—let alone a sure thing—would be hard to find in the stock market.
+That type of high-paying investment—let alone a sure thing—would be hard to find in the stock market, so it’s helpful to know in a “stock market for dummies” crash course.
 Don’t miss these 11 money tips from people who managed to retire early.

 If you can’t talk the talk, don’t try to walk the walk.
 Not knowing the difference between EPS (earnings per share) and ETF (exchange-traded fund) could cost you a small fortune.
 Did you realize the much-touted Dow Jones Industrial Average is based on only 30 stocks?
-Websites such as MoneyTips can help you learn the vocabulary of Wall Street.
+Websites such as MoneyTips can provide some stock market for beginners lingo and help you learn the vocabulary of Wall Street.
 Most importantly, understand what investing in stocks means: that you own a small piece of a business.

 “Stock ownership provides multiple ways to profit—not only price appreciation, but also dividends,” says Saranovitz.
 With a dividend, you get paid simply for owning a stock.”
 A recent Hartford Funds study shows that dividend-paying stocks tend to beat the market over the long term and yield far better returns for investors than stocks that don’t pay dividends.
-Check out other easy ways to earn extra income.
+In addition to learning the stock market for dummies, check out other easy ways to earn extra income.

 Back in the day when the Dow Jones Industrial Average was below 1,000, investors had to rely on licensed brokers who garnered large commissions with every trade.
 Not only has the Internet driven sales commissions way down, but new technology also allows people to rely on robo-advisers (computer algorithms) or to make their own stock-picking decisions without any human interaction.
 It’s wonderful that you can trade stocks in your underwear—until you lose your shirt!